meteor/tutorials/content/svelte/step05.md

 Until now, we have only interacted with a collection by inserting documents.
 Now, we will learn how to update and remove them.

-Let's add two new elements to our `task` component, a checkbox and a delete button, with event handlers for both:
+Let's add two new elements to our `Task` component, a checkbox and a delete button, with event handlers for both:

 {{> DiffBox step="5.1" tutorialName="simple-todos-svelte"}}